lffw001/rurima/README.md

 # Not Only Ruri Container Manager:
 Rurima was planned to be the ruri container manager, but as rurima has a full integration of ruri now, you can just use it as a more powerful version of ruri, although the container manager function is still WIP.
 For more info about ruri, see [ruri](https://github.com/Moe-hacker/ruri)
+# Note & WIP:
+This project does not follow OCI and can only be a `PARTIAL` replacement of docker, this project is still under development.
 # Download:
 You can get rurima binary (staticly linked) for arm64, armv7, armhf, riscv64, i386, loong64, s390x, ppc64le and x86_64 from the release page.
 Or run the follwing command to get rurima to ./rurima and ./rurima-dbg(debug version):